flowthought/configs/vim/README.md

 Read the [faq and tips][30] setion of vim-plug documentation to setup automatic plugin install for new vim installs.

+### Vim Server

+You can use vim as a server to connect to, using command line.
+This can be used to open files in existing instances.
+It's a higher level workspace abstraction above tabs.
+Tabs can be used as different aspects of a single tasks.
+Multiple servers can be used for multiple tasks.

+    # Start server
+    $ vim --servername <name>
+    # Join existing server
+    $ vim --servername <name> --remote-silent <filename>

+Check out the following links:
+ -  [Server mode][37]
+ -  [Vim-session][38]

+### CtrlP shortcuts

+These tend to be underestimated.
+For quick reference:
+Once CtrlP is open:

+Press <F5> to purge the cache for the current directory to get new files, remove deleted files and apply new ignore options.
+Press <c-f> and <c-b> to cycle between modes.
+Press <c-d> to switch to filename search instead of full path.
+Press <c-r> to switch to regexp mode.
+Use <c-j>, <c-k> or the arrow keys to navigate the result list.
+Use <c-t> or <c-v>, <c-x> to open the selected entry in a new tab or in a new split.
+Use <c-n>, <c-p> to select the next/previous string in the prompt's history.
+Use <c-y> to create a new file and its parent directories.
+Use <c-z> to mark/unmark multiple files and <c-o> to open them.

+Check out the [github page][37] or :h ctrlp-commands for more.

 --------------------------------------------------------------------------------

 [1]: https://danielmiessler.com/study/vim/#gs.CNpdkew